Skip to the content.

 bash Miniconda3-latest-Linux-x86_64.sh

 2. A license agreement will be displayed and the bottom of the terminal will read --More--.
-Press Enter or the space bar until you are prompted with Do you accept the license terms? [yes\|no].
+Press Enter or the space bar until you are prompted with Do you accept the license terms? [yes|no].
 Type yes and then press Enter.

-4. When you are asked “Do you wish the installer to initialize Miniconda3 by running conda init? [yes|no],” type yes and press Enter.
-Close the terminal once the installation has finished.
+4. When you are asked Do you wish the installer to initialize Miniconda3 by running conda init? [yes|no], type yes and press Enter.
+Close the terminal once the installation has finished (you can do this by typing exit).

 6. Type the following to remove the installation script that was downloaded: